ravgotrasahil/ravgotrasahil-github.io/teaching/r/pickup/pickup.md

 Which pickup looks like the best deal, adjusting for mileage?
-We could assess this by finding the minimum residual, which is the truck whose asking price is the farthest below its expected cost, given its mileage:
+We could assess this by finding the minimum residual, which is the truck whose asking price is the farthest below its expected cost, given its mileage.
+We can get the minimum residual itself with the `min` function, and the *index* of the minimum residual (i.e. which case in the data set) using the `which.min` function:

     min(resid(model1))